phish108/Ansible-Docker/README.md

 or run ansible commands directly

 ```
-docker run -it --rm -v ~/.ssh:/sshkeys -v my_inventory:/ansible phish108/ansible:latest all myplaybook.yml
+docker run -it --rm -v ~/.ssh:/sshkeys -v my_inventory:/ansible phish108/ansible:latest -i myinventory.yml myplaybook.yml
 ```

+### Autorunning

+If you organise your playbooks that the inventory file is named ``inventory.yaml`` and the playbook is named ``playbook.yaml``, then these files are taken up automatically.
+Any other naming convention will not be automatically executed.

 ### Remarks

-This container is based on ubuntu 19.10 (eoan) and comes with a minimal setup that includes ansible plus a few useful tools.
+This container is based on ubuntu 22.04 (jammy) and comes with a minimal setup that includes ansible plus a few useful tools.

 If run directly ansible expects to find the inventroy in the ```/ansible``` folder.